roryprimrose/roryprimrose.github.io/_posts/2010-10-12-custom-workflow-activity-for-business-failure-evaluatione28093part-2.md

 1. Exception construction with business failure information
 1. Custom Message property generation to include failure information
-1. Access to the set of BusinessFailure<T> entities
+1. Access to the set of BusinessFailure&lt;T&gt; entities
 1. Serialization

 The custom Message property is important for human readable scenarios, such as output to a UI or writing the exception to a log entry.
-Exposing the set of BusinessFailure<T> instances is important for automated referencing, such as associating UI field failure indicators using the failure code as the link.
+Exposing the set of BusinessFailure&lt;T&gt; instances is important for automated referencing, such as associating UI field failure indicators using the failure code as the link.

 The next post in the series will provide the implementation of a WF activity that evaluates and processes a business failure.